 A good barbecue is one of the most beloved accessories for caravans.

-We have the weber Q2000.
-The family-sized version is the best.
-It is the perfect size to have two Weber frypans on the go – one for meat and the other for vegetables.
-The BBQ is a versatile accessory that can be used as an oven since we don’t own one in our van.
+The family-sized model of the Weber Q2000 is the best.
+It is the perfect size to have two Weber frypans on the go, one for meat and the other for vegetables.
+The BBQ is a versatile accessory that can be used as an oven in your RV.

 Reusable barbecue mat